A Brief History of Saint Gabriel

 Construction of the addition to the 1926 school began in the late 1950’s while the Reverend Arthur Mooney was pastor at Saint Gabriel.
 Located on the east side of the old school, the new facility was completed in 1958.

 In April of 2002, Archbishop Daniel Buechlein along with our Pastor, Father Stanley J. Herber, dedicated our newest school addition, which included new offices, two spacious classrooms and a multipurpose room.
 During the construction of the new addition, the 1957 building was also remodeled.
 That completed phase one of a three phase building program.
 The Property & Facilities Committee decided to move along the building program and renovated the rental home (formerly the custodian’s house) for the rectory.
 In November 2001, renovation was started on the old rectory to make it the new parish office.
 In 2004, Jim Pflum donated the Saxon Property in memory of his deceased family members and his children.
 This gave Saint Gabriel Parish all the property in the block bound by Western Avenue, Ninth Street, Grand Avenue and the railroad.
-That summer we demolished the old parish office (Annunciation Hall) and the Saxon house.
+That summer we the old parish office (Annunciation Hall) and the Saxon house were demolished.

 August 28, 2004, the school celebrated its Sesquicentennial with a Mass followed by a dinner and school open house.